 I was born in Norway and have lived nearly all my life here.
 I studied English, French and literary theory at the University of Bergen in Norway, and also spent a year in the US at Wesleyan University, Middletown, Connecticut, where I studied English and American literature, Italian and Latin.

-I also developed an interest in visual form and photography at an early age.
+I developed an interest in visual form and photography at an early age.
 My father, who was a teacher in a countryside community, had a Kodak Brownie E. My own first camera was a 35 mm Dacora Dignette with a Steinheil Cassar lens, which my parents bought me second hand in 1959.
 The camera served me well for years and I still have it.

 - Camera Obscura.
 Ten Pinhole Photographs.
 Oslo 2013.
 ISBN 978-82-993938-2-9